danyalaytekin/many-squares/README.md

 This project is [deployed onto GitHub Pages](https://danyalaytekin.github.io/many-squares).
 Deployable assets are in `docs`, rather than the usual `dist`; this is because `docs` is the default location for GitHub Pages.
 The project's tests [run on Travis](https://travis-ci.org/danyalaytekin/many-squares) after each commit.

+## Browser support

+As the project currently uses client-side ES6 without transpilation, it's unlikely to work in older browsers.
+It has been verified as working correctly in the latest desktop versions of Safari and Chrome.
+In Firefox and in mobile browsers, drag-and-drop does not work, though the initial rendering and calculation does.

 ## Possible improvements

 - improve layout
+- fix drag-and-drop in Firefox
 - better mobile/touch support
 - support different viewports